plakat/clj-thymeleaf/README.md

 ## Usage

-Place your templates in a typical Ring application folder structure (lein ring new) under resources/public, use a .html extension.
+Place your templates in a typical Ring application folder structure (lein new compojure-app ...) under resources/public, use a .html extension.
 Integration with Ring might look like the code given in clj-thymeleaf.samples.handler

 The backend delivers data using the normal ring mechanism.